 With a rise in the number of social drinkers, particularly in Asian and African countries, on account of improving economic scenario and growing middle-class population, the demand for beer has increased.
 Alcohol-free and low alcohol beer have also gained popularity, especially among young consumers trying to make positive lifestyle choices and manage their alcohol intake.
 Beer manufacturing companies are also introducing several new products and brands to expand their consumer base.
 Moreover, the rising influence of social media, increasing internet penetration and growth of the e-commerce sector have enabled manufacturers to create improved retailing channels and market presence.
 However, the on-premise sales of beer are anticipated to decline in the short term due to the spread of the coronavirus disease (COVID-19) and subsequent lockdowns, as individuals practice social distancing measures and avoid gatherings and outings.
 On the other hand, some regions are witnessing an uptick in demand for go-to beer packs, as well as home delivery services by breweries.
-Looking forward, IMARC Group expects the market to exhibit steady growth during the forecast period (2020-2025).
+Looking forward, IMARC Group expects the global beer market to exhibit stable growth during the forecast period (2021-2026).

 Breakup by Product Type: